-We encourage participation in campus activities like the Debate team where you can learn to apply analytical skills with research and experience in public speaking.
-No experience is need to be on the debate team and it is open to all majors.
-For more information, contact the Debate Coach, Dr. Patrick Richey, KUC 312, Patrick.Richey@mtsu.edu
+Participation in campus activities like the Debate Team is encouraged.
+By joining the Debate Team, students learn to apply analytical skills with research and experience in public speaking.
+No experience is needed to be on the Debate Team, and it is open to all majors.
+For more information, contact the Debate Coach, Dr. Patrick Richey, KUC 312, Patrick.Richey@mtsu.edu .

-When you work with your adviser to discuss your academic plan of study, we highly recommend that you take an Internship as part of your program.
-Internships allow you to apply information from the classroom to real work situations.
-They help you prepare for job interviews as well as give you insights into what is expected in a work setting.
-For information about internships, contact Dr. Kaylene Gebert by email (Kaylene.Gebert@mtsu.edu), phone: 615-898-5263, or by going to her office in the Honor's building, room 202.
+An internship is highly recommend.
+Internships allow students to apply information from the classroom to real work situations.
+Internships help prepare students for job interviews as well as give insights into what is expected in a work setting.
+For information about internships, contact Dr. Kaylene Gebert by email at Kaylene.Gebert@mtsu.edu, phone: 615-898-5263, or by going to her office in the Honor's building, room 202.

 Communication Studies is defined by the U. S. Department of Education as:

 A program that focuses on the scientific, humanistic, and critical study of human communication in a variety of formats, media, and contexts.
 Includes instruction in the theory and practice of interpersonal, group, organizational, professional, and intercultural communication; speaking and listening; verbal and nonverbal interaction; rhetorical theory and criticism; performance studies; argumentation and persuasion; technologically mediated communication; popular culture; and various contextual applications.

 At MTSU, Communication Studies is a broad program that focuses on interpersonal communication, listening and nonverbal communication, sexual communication, romantic relationship communication, gender communication, small group communication, intercultural and diversity communication, rhetorical theory and criticism, argumentation, and persuasion.